 The Google Self-Driving Car Project was originally announced in 2010.
 While some of the company’s cars are consumer vehicles retrofitted with Google’s technology, others are custom made.
 A small, two-seater prototype unveiled last year is is more like a “room on wheels” than any conventional car — it eschews the steering wheel entirely.

 Altogether, Google’s reportedly completed more than 300,000 tests with no incidents of highway driving.
 Google’s self-driving car project could be great for transportation and fuel efficiency, not to mention the added bonus of enabling people more time for relaxation or work while on the road.
 The implications are even more important for drivers who are seeing-impaired, physically impaired, or elderly.
+This technology could also help those who are looking to ship their car.
+Instead of getting a car shipping rate quote, they can just have the car drive itself!
 And with added pressure in the autonomous vehicle market coming from Tesla and potentially even Apple, competition could ensure driverless technology software won’t steer us wrong.

 For nearly two decades, Washington DC has called on US Sedan to serve corporate and diplomatic travel needs from airport arrival and departure, to coordinated large event movements; rest assured that US Sedan Service is committed to quality, security, professionalism — and style.